hoalexander44/MomentumTeamWebsite/Blogs/DiegoVaronaBlog.md

 Having weekly meetings are a must.
 Having a trello board to look back on in case people forget tasks is a must.
 In terms of other projects I think have clearer communcation and sticking to game mechaincs and trying it out for the long term can help the direction of the game not to zigzag around.

+## TERM TWO PPJ

+## Welcome to Diego's Personal Production Journal

+### Week 2 - Week 3
+Diego Varona, PPJ 1

+Full Team Meeting: 3 hours
+Pipeline docment: 1 hour

+Total: 4 hours

+Positive: Onboarding was smoother than expected and everyone has been delegated a role that they would like to do.
+Seeing more programmers on the team really makes me happy because it means we can get more complex game mechanics out

+Negative: Nothing really big happened this week due to onboarding everyone and making sure that was running and good to go.

+Future Plan: Start going through the GDD and cleaning everything up a little more.

+### Week 3 - Week 4
+Name, PPJ 2

+### Week 4 - Week 5
+Name, PPJ 3

+### Week 5 - Week 6
+Name, PPJ 4

+### Week 6 - Week 7
+Name, PPJ 5

+### Week 7 - Week 8
+Name, PPJ 6

+### Week 8 - Week 9
+Name, PPJ 7

+### Week 9 - Week 10
+Name, PPJ 8

+### Week 10 - Finals Week
+Name, PPJ 9

 [back](Blogs.html)